Phrogz/rb3jay/README.md

   "name"  : "Party Time",
   "added" : "2015-07-29T14:59:08Z",
   "songs" : 42,
-  "code"  : null  // a string for a "live" playlist
+  "code"  : null
 }
 ~~~

+If the playlist is "live" the `code` key will have a string of the query
+used to generate the playlist.

 Use the `playlist` query to get the list of songs for a particular playlist.